Curious Pictures Logo

 Meaning and History

 The long history of Curious Pictures has been accompanied by successful work on projects for broadcasting stations and television networks.
-But the animation studio did not get its current name immediately, but only in 1993.
+But the animation studio did not adopt its current name until 1993.
 When it first appeared in the USA, it was known as Stowmar Enterprises.
 In 1981, employees of this organization founded Broadcast Arts and started creating computer graphics for MTV.
-Daring, humorous content splashed in the media, so many TV channels began to order commercials from the young company.
+Daring, humorous content splashed across the media, prompting so many TV channels to order commercials from the young company.

-In 1993, the studio was named Curious Pictures, after which it expanded the office and filled it with modern equipment.
+In 1993, the studio was named Curious Pictures, after which it expanded the office and installed modern equipment.
 This allowed her to hire a large team of directors to increase the number of projects she runs, including work on animated series and animated sketch shows.
 In this form, the company existed until 2014, until it was finally disbanded.

 For more than 35 years of successful activity, Curious Pictures has changed its name several times, and with it, all the other elements of visual identity.
 The earliest logos have not survived, so their history goes back to 1982 when the company first started as Broadcast Arts.
-At the same time, the most famous are the word marks adopted after 1993 because, in them, the designers beat the external similarity of the question mark and the letter “P.”
+At the same time, the most famous are the word marks adopted after 1993, because they exploit the external similarity between the question mark and the letter “P.”

 What is Curious Pictures?

-Curious Pictures is a defunct company specializing in making television animated products and video games.
-It appeared in 1978 under the name Stowmar Enterprises and was disbanded in 2014.
+Curious Pictures was a defunct company specializing in animated television productions and video games.
+It was founded in 1978 as Stowmar Enterprises and disbanded in 2014.
 It has owned two offices in recent years: in Los Angeles and New York.

 1982 – 1987